Dallas Bar Association Builds 25th & 26th Habitat For Humanity Homes

-The Dallas Bar Association will dedicate its 25th and 26th houses for Habitat for Humanity on Saturday, June 11, at 9:00 a.m.
+The Dallas Bar Association will dedicate its 25th and 26th houses for Habitat for Humanity on Saturday, June 11.
 The Dallas Bar Association is the longest running whole-house sponsor in Dallas.

 “The DBA has done a Habitat for Humanity house for the past 24 years,” said Dallas Bar Association President Jerry Alexander, of Passman & Jones, P.C.
 “This year, through the generosity of AT&T, as arranged by its Senior Executive Vice President and General Counsel David McAtee and the AT&T legal department, the DBA was able also to build AT&T/DBA house—a second Habitat for Humanity House on the same block as the 25th anniversary house!

 “Mr. McAtee arranged for a generous donation from AT&T to help cover the costs of construction,” continued Mr. Alexander, “and the AT&T legal department provided some very enthusiastic labor in order to positively impact the life of a Dallas family, which is now on its way to home ownership.”

 The Dallas Bar Association normally raises funds for, and builds, one house per year.
 This year, in honor of building its 25th Habitat home, the DBA has partnered with AT&T to build not one, but two Habitat homes.

 “AT&T is delighted to have been a part of the DBA Home Project, and is proud to help provide a second opportunity for home ownership to a deserving family,” said Mr. McAtee.

 The Habitat families invest in their new homes putting hundreds of hours of their own labor or “sweat equity” into them.
 They work alongside volunteers and other Habitat homeowners during the build.
 In addition, the family assumes an affordable monthly mortgage payment.